top of page

 Access 3

-Locals will tell you that the preferred method of transportation in Boston is the subway, or “T,” as it is called locally.
-The Harvard Station MBTA stop is a ten-minute walk from Harvard Stadium across the Charles River.
+Locals will tell you that the preferred method of transportation in Boston is the subway, or "T", as it is called locally.
+The Harvard Station MBTA stop is a 10-minute walk from Harvard Stadium across the Charles River.
 Several bus routes also stop at Harvard Station.
 In addition, the 66 and 86 bus routes stop on North Harvard Street, directly in front of the athletic complex.

-Driving directions to O’Donnell Field can be found here.
-There is ample parking tucked in between the many facilities at the Soldier Field Complex.
-Parking is free for Crimson baseball games (that’s right, free parking in Boston!), unless there is a men’s lacrosse game going on at the same time.
+If you are driving to O'Donnell Field, you will find ample parking tucked in between the many facilities at the Soldier Field Complex.
+Parking is free for Crimson baseball games (that's right, free parking in Boston!), unless there is a men's lacrosse game going on at the same time.
+There are some spots dangerously close to the field.
+Your best bet is to park a little further away to protect your windshield.

 Return on Investment 5